 It may be stored in a vertical position to take up less room if required.
 Because it is electric and not gas, there are no toxic fumes, making it ideal for use in a domestic setting, like inside your garage.

 Even when products are made by reputable manufacturers, things can still go wrong.
-Thankfully, Southland Outdoor Power Equipment provides a 1-year warranty for your peace of mind.
+Thankfully, Southland Outdoor Power Equipment provides a 1-year warranty.

 - Gas/Electric: Electric

 The WEN 56207 6.5-Ton Electric Log Splitter only weighs 98 lbs and comes provided with solid 5½” wheels and pull handle, making it especially portable.

 The supplied ergonomically-designed stand raises the machine 34” off the floor for easy use while standing.
 The powerful 2.5HP electric motor generates an impressive 6.5 tons of splitting force with a rapid 20 seconds cycle.